 Then the plane landed and he felt fine.

 "I had an extra day's rest," he said.
 "Arm felt great.
 Body felt great.
 I just didn't make pitches."

 The six runs Wacha allowed were twice as many as he gave up in his other four postseason games combined.
 The five hits he allowed were nearly half the 11 he gave up in his other 23 postseason innings.

-And, like the St. Louis other starting pitchers, he got little support.
+And like St. Louis' other starting pitchers, he got little support.

 The Cardinals led the NL with 4.8 runs per game but scored only 14 runs in the World Series, an average of 2.3.
-In the six games against Boston, they hit .224 and batted .167 with runners in scoring position after setting a franchise record of .330 during the regular season.
+In the six games against Boston, they batted .167 with runners in scoring position after setting a franchise record of .330 during the regular season.

 David Freese was one of the most glaring failures in the Cardinals lineup.
-The 2011 World Series MVP David Freese.
-He went 3 for 19 with seven strikeouts and no RBIs.
+The 2011 World Series MVP went 3 for 19 with seven strikeouts and no RBIs.

 In the first inning, he struck out Jacoby Ellsbury, got Dustin Pedroia on a grounder to second and walked David Ortiz, not a bad idea considering Ortiz entered the game batting .733 in the Series.
 Then he fanned Mike Napoli.

 He started the second by allowing a single to Jonny Gomes and a walk to Shane Victorino.
 But Xander Bogaerts and Stephen Drew fouled out and David Ross struck out.